vinimdcruz/course-django-rest-framework-construindo-apis-restful-zero-Public/README.md

 #### Chapter 3: Working with viewsets
 # In this chapter we created some routes for students and courses

+#### Chapter 4: Adding resources to the API
+# In this chapter we added registration's viewset, serializer, route and admin page

+#### Chapter 5: Adding Authentication
+# In this chapter we added authentication and permissions to resources

 Feel free to explore, suggest improvements, and share ideas! 😊